olgaruiz1/Scientific-Topic-Clustering-Trend-Analysis-NLP-/README.md

 ## Limitations & Future Work

 Due to the inherent semantic overlap between scientific disciplines, the resulting clusters are not perfectly separable.
-However, they still reveal meaningful macro-structures and trends.
+However, they still reveal meaningful structures and trends.

 Only abstracts (not full‑text) are used: some detail may be lost.